If I could take me from that room, I would never give me back (2024)

 Technical Assistance: Jeff Griffin

+Inside the exhibit, salvaged extension cords and power strips form a structure that branches, twists, and grows from a center source.
 Suspended from the ceiling, the cords become tangled neurons, limbs stretching, or plants heliotropically reaching for the sun.
 The structure references enmeshment and anarchy, and the cords connect back to one power strip which acts as a body of knowledge, information - and ultimately - power.